Kalvium-Program/lab-special-calculator/README.md

 And finally, create a pull request so your Kalvium Mentor (PM) can review your work.
 ```

-## Starter code

-The `src/app.js` contains an array of 100 chocolates.
-We are talking about the 100 _strings_ that specifies the color of each chocolate.
-Available chocolates are of the colors `green, red, purple, blue, crimson, silver, pink`.

-Every function will take the `chocolates` array as it's first input by default.

 ### Tests

-As usual, open the `index.html` (outside src folder) file on your browser and start coding to pass the test.
+Open the `index.html` (outside src folder) file on your browser and start coding to pass the test.
 Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.

 ### Progression 1: Special Addition!